-Hypnosis for children is done to assist children fight cases of pain, insomnia, depression brought about by divorce or death.
+Hypnosis for children is done to assist children fight cases of pain, insomnia, anxiety brought about by divorce or death.
 It can likewise be utilized to combat excessive weight, night mares and even reduce asthma attacks.
 There are considerable benefits or contributions that hypnosis can do for children.

 Myth1.
 The person under hypnosis has no control over his mind and actions.